Other senior Senate parliamentary officers

 The Clerk Assistant (Procedure) heads the Procedure Office which provides procedural advice and legislative drafting services for bills and amendments to non-government senators.
-As well as these duties, the Clerk Assistant (Procedure) manages the Parliamentary Education Office, which provides education services to schools, teachers and students; the Procedure and Research Section, which examines matters of parliamentary, historical and constitutional significance and delivers parliamentary information services to the community; and two legislative scrutiny committees: the Regulations and Ordinances Committee, and the Scrutiny of Bills Committee.
+As well as these duties, the Clerk Assistant (Procedure) manages the Parliamentary Education Office, which provides education services to schools, teachers and students; the Procedure and Research Section, which examines matters of parliamentary, historical and constitutional significance and delivers parliamentary information services to the community; and two legislative scrutiny committees: the Scrutiny of Bills Committee and the Committee for the Scrutiny of Delegated Legislation.

 The Clerk Assistant (Committees) heads the Committee Office which provides procedural and administrative support for most Senate committees and for some joint committees.
 The Clerk Assistant (Committees) and the Senior Clerk of Committees provide procedural advice to senators and committee staff and coordinate the provision of staff and administrative resources for all secretariats.